About the Office (Foundation)

 Force established under Executive Order 83.

-By Senate Bill 402 Section 6.18.(a) the Office of Justice for Sterilization Victims was created to assist an individual with filing a claim for compensation and to plan and implement an outreach program.
+By General Statute § 143B-426.50 the Office of Justice for Sterilization Victims was created to assist an individual with filing a claim for compensation and to plan and implement an outreach program.

 The concept or term eugenics refers to the intentional and selective breeding of humans and animals to rid the population of characteristics deemed unfit by those administering